-In 2019, Wellbeing Waterloo Region moved into its new enabling structure, intended to help us work better together to mobilize for collective action.
+In 2019, Wellbeing Waterloo Region moved into its new enabling structure,

 The Connectors Hub is the group that provides oversight and ensures integration for the overall directions of the collective work of Wellbeing Waterloo Region.